TENACITY: Women in Conservation

-Whether it’s Pikes Peak, the mighty Arkansas River, or the rolling plains, our landscape is a beacon of inspiration for southern Colorado.
-Land, water, and nature stand at the intersection of health and prosperity in our region and resilient, healthy, and conserved landscapes are critical to ensuring the health, vibrancy, and quality of life in our region.
+Whether it’s Pikes Peak, the mighty Arkansas River, or the rolling plains—our landscape is a beacon of inspiration for southern Colorado.
+Conserved land, water, and nature stand at the intersection of our individual and community health and prosperity.

 Efforts began in 1992 when Al Hagedorn donated an easement to Palmer after consulting neighboring ranchers and obtaining their blessings.
 In the course of 20 years, Palmer continually worked to bring additional collaborative projects like the Catamount Ranch Open Space, Clark Ranch, and Markus Ranch to complete the Pikes Peak Conservation Corridor.
 Unspoiled natural landscapes are one of the reasons we live here, and this one will remain, forever.